splunk/public-o11y-docs/sp-oncall/spoc-integrations/rest-endpoint-integration-guide.rst

 You can set up and associate routing keys in Splunk On-Call by selecting :guilabel:`Settings`, :guilabel:`Routing Keys`.

-For more information on routing keys and best practices, see :ref:`routing-keys`.
+For more information on routing keys and best practices, see :ref:`spoc-routing-keys`.

 Recommended settings
 ============================================